 AMS has one of the largest annual meetings of professional, student and amateur malacologists in the world.
 The fundamental purpose of these meetings is to promote scientific co-operation and friendship, enabling people interested in malacology to exchange ideas and techniques, and to discuss recent advances in research in formal and informal settings.
 Annual meetings feature: symposia of international scope, contributed paper and poster sessions, exhibits, fieldtrips, workshops on the techniques of specimen collection, preservation, identification, conservation, and molluscan systematics.
 Past symposia topics have included: ontogeny and phylogeny, molluscan genetics, extinction, neurophysiology, life history, shell microstructure; as well as, functional morphology, biology, behavior, systematics, and commercial importance of cephalopods, bivalves, chitons, and gastropods.

-The 82nd meeting of the American Malacological Society and the 49th annual meeting of the Western Society of Malacologists will be hosted by the School of Marine Sciences at the Universidad Autónoma de Baja California, Ensenada, Mexico.
-Information about the meeting may be found on the conference website or the conference Facebook page.
+The 84th meeting of the American Malacological Society and the 51st annual meeting of the Western Society of Malacologists will be hosted by the Bishop Museum in Honolulu.
+Information about the meeting may be found on the conference website.

 If you would like your regional meeting to be listed here, please email the webmaster.